dotnet/AspNetCore.Docs/aspnetcore/security/enforcing-ssl.md

 # [Red Hat Enterprise Linux](#tab/linux-rhel)

 > [!WARNING]
 > The following instructions are intended for development purposes only.
+Do not use the certificates generated in these instructions for a production environment.

+These instructions use Mozilla's *legacy* tool [certutil](https://firefox-source-docs.mozilla.org/security/nss/legacy/tools/nss_tools_certutil/index.html).
+Instructions may be updated as modern utilities and practices are discovered.

 > [!CAUTION]
-> Do not use the certificates generated in these instructions for a production environment.
+> Improper use of TLS certificates could lead to spoofing.

 > [!TIP]
 > Instructions for valid production certificates can be found in the RHEL Documentation.